edwinb/idris-php/README.md

 matching, closures, lazines, etc, Idris translates to an intermediate representation that compiles all of these things away.

+I've found a thing or two that wasn't as nice as it should have been, which I will fix so that it will be an easier job for anyone writing a back end for any future platform which I haven't thought of, or maybe hasn't been invented yet.

-I've found a thing or two that wasn't an nice as it should have been, but it still comes in at under 200 lines for getting a basic thing up and running (only a couple of primitives and basic operators implemented but the main work of compiling tricky program structures is done) which means that it shouldn't be much harder to write a back end for a target you'd actually want to run things on!
+Nevertheless, it still comes in at under 200 lines for getting a basic thing up and running (only a couple of primitives and basic operators implemented but the main work of compiling tricky program structures is done) which means that it shouldn't be much harder to write a back end for a target you'd actually want to run things on!